mobxjs/mobx/docs/best/react.md

 message.title = "Bar"
 ```

-This will react as expected, the `.title` property was dereferences by the autorun, and changed afterwards, so this change is detected.
+This will react as expected, the `.title` property was dereferenced by the autorun, and changed afterwards, so this change is detected.

-You can verify what MobX will track by alling `whyRun()` inside the tracked function.
-In case of the above function it will output the following:
+You can verify what MobX will track by calling `whyRun()` inside the tracked function.
+In the case of the above function it will output the following:

 ```javascript
 autorun(() => {